Appearance of Nodes in React Diagram Component

 root.render(<App />);

-The gradient stop property defines the color and a position, where the previous color transition ends and a new color transition starts.
+The gradient stop property defines the color and position where the previous color transition ends and a new color transition starts.
+The gradient stop’s opacity property defines the transparency level of the region.

-There are two types of gradients as follows:
+There are two types of gradients available:

 • Linear gradient